 Fleur pulled her wand out.
 ‘Gabby, mon Cœur, this may feel strange.’

-A soft white glow appeared at the tip of her wand, slim threads of light swirled round it.
-They snaked through the air and fell over him like a net, fading into his skin like the last light of the sunset.
-Harry felt the magic curl tight round his heart; a tight, short shackle that stretched back to Fleur.
+A soft white glow appeared at the tip of her wand, slim threads of light swirled ‘round it, snaking through the air and falling over him like a net, fading into his skin.
+Harry felt the magic curl ‘round his heart; a tight, short shackle stretching back to Fleur.

 ‘Gabby…’ Fleur sent the glowing speck of light floating across onto the tip of Gabby’s wand.
 ‘Hold onto that.’
 She touched her fingertips to her chest, then pulled a slim thread of bright azure away; it curled into a small flame that danced on her palm.
 ‘Gabrielle?’